DV64/DragonAttacker/README.md

    python3 DragonAttacker.py
    ```

-   If `python3` is not available, you can try:
+   If `python3` is not available, try:
    ```bash
    python DragonAttacker.py
    ```